 Roller bottles, see-saw bioreactors, T-Flasks, and other cell culture devices necessarily require regular user intervention and some form of motion in order to oxygenate the culture, greatly impacting the cells through shear stress.
 EZ-Flask does not induce shear stress on the cells since no user intervention is required for culturing the hybridomas for monoclonal antibody production.
 EZ-Flask is a gentle static culture device.

-Additionally, it leverages powerful gas exchange technology to easily produce milligram amounts of protein.
-EZ-Flask saves incubator space and equivalently replaces around 20x T175 Flasks.
-Thus, it significantly cuts down labour costs and time.
-No passaging work is needed and no weekend work.
+Thanks to its simple design, the EZ-Flask is very easy to use.
+Additionally, it leverages powerful gas exchange technology to easily produce significant amounts of protein.
+EZ-Flask saves incubator space and will replace from 20 to 100x T175 Flasks.
+No passaging work is needed and no weekend work should be required.